-An allegation against a member of staff must always result in a senior person at the school (as detailed above) contacting the relevant Local Authority's Designated Officer (often called the LADO) who will guide the next steps to be taken.
-Procedures for each borough are as follows:
+An allegation against a member of staff must always result in a senior person at the school (as detailed above) contacting the relevant LADO who will guide the next steps to be taken.
+Borderline cases may be discussed without identifying individuals in the first instance and following discussions the LADO will advise in the circumstances what further steps should be taken.
+All discussions with the LADO should be recorded in writing.